Mattel: Acquisitions: International Games, Fisher-Price, American Girl, Bluebird Toys

 Mattel earned the first grant for the Disney Princess doll license in 2000.
-In December 2000, Mattel sued Danish-Norwegian Europop band Aqua, claiming their song "Barbie Girl" violated the Barbie trademark and turned her into a sex object, referring to her as a "blonde bimbo".
-The lawsuit was rejected two years later.
+In December 2000, Mattel sued Danish-Norwegian Europop band Aqua, claiming that their song "Barbie Girl" violated the Barbie trademark and turned her into a sex object, referring to her as a "blonde bimbo".
+This lawsuit was rejected two years later.

 In 2000, Mattel signed a deal with Warner Bros. to become the master licensee for Harry Potter branded toys.
-It was extended in 2002; Mattel became the master licensee for Superman, Batman, Wonder Woman, the Flash, Justice League and Looney Tunes toys for all markets except Asia.
+This deal was extended in 2002; Mattel became the master licensee for DC and Looney Tunes toys for all markets except Asia.

 In 2001, the first life-sized Hot Wheels car, the Twin Mill, was created.
 More than twenty life-sized cars were created, and all of them were inducted into the Hot Wheels Garage of Legends.

-American Girl launched its “Girl of the Year” campaign in 2001 to highlight dolls with contemporary stories; each doll is only available for a year.
+American Girl launched its "Girl of the Year" campaign in 2001 to highlight dolls with contemporary stories; each doll is only available for a year.
+In 2006, Mattel purchased Radica Games.

-In 2002, the company closed its last factory in the United States; the factory was originally part of Fisher-Price outsourcing production to China.
-The Mattel factory in China is the same as Miniso-Mattel collaborations products that are made in.
-A chain of events followed that led to its distribution of millions of hazardous toys, including ones contaminated with lead.
-On August 14, 2007, Mattel recalled over 18 million products, with Louise Story of The New York Times in close coverage.
-Many of the products had surface coatings that contained more than the U.S. legal limit of .06% lead by weight.
+In 2002, the company closed its last factory in the United States; that factory had originally been part of Fisher-Price's outsourcing of production to China.
+A chain of events led to the distribution of millions of hazardous toys, including some contaminated with lead.
+On August 14, 2007, Mattel recalled more than 18 million products, with Louise Story of The New York Times providing close coverage.
+Many of these products had surface coatings that contained more than the U.S. legal limit of 0.06% lead by weight.
 Other toys were recalled because their strong, detachable magnets could endanger children.
-Mattel re-wrote its policy on magnets, finally issuing a recall in August 2007.
-The recall included 7.1 million Polly Pocket toys produced before November 2006, 600,000 Barbie and Tanner Playsets, 1 million Doggie Daycare, Shonen Jump's One Piece and thousands of Batman Manga toys due to exposed magnets.
-In 2009, Mattel paid a $2.3 million fine to the Consumer Products Safety Commission for marketing, importing, and selling non-compliant toys.
-Mattel was noted for its crisis response by several newspaper publications, including PRWeek, the Los Angeles Times, Fortune and Business Management.
+Mattel rewrote its policy on magnets, finally issuing a recall in August 2007.
+Because of exposed magnets, this recall included 7.1 million Polly Pocket toys produced before November 2006, 600,000 Barbie and Tanner Playsets, 1 million Doggie Daycare, One Piece, and thousands of other toys.
+In 2009, Mattel paid a $2.3 million fine to the U.S. Consumer Product Safety Commission for marketing, importing, and selling noncompliant toys.
+Mattel was noted for its crisis response by several publications, including PRWeek, the Los Angeles Times, Fortune, and Business Management.

+On January 5, 2009, HIT Entertainment named Mattel's Fisher-Price division as the global master toy licensee for its Thomas & Friends franchise (outside of Japan), replacing RC2 Corporation's Learning Curve brand in the North American market as well as the HIT Toy Company for the TrackMaster range.

-On September 13, 2009, Mattel's ticker symbol moved from the NYSE to the NASDAQ Global Select Market (NASDAQ-GS large cap).
+On September 13, 2009, Mattel's ticker symbol moved from the New York Stock Exchange (NYSE) to the Nasdaq Global Select Market (NASDAQ-GS large cap).